qqadssp/ProMP-Pytorch/run_scripts/README.md

 # ProMP-Pytorch

-Only ProMP_run_mujoco is finished, others are still working in progress.
+Only pro-mp_run_mujoco.py is finished, others are still in progress.